VirgilSecurity/virgil-sdk-javascript/docs/guides/signature/verifying-signature.md

 For original information about the Digital Signature follow the link [here](https://github.com/VirgilSecurity/virgil/blob/wiki/wiki/glossary.md#digital-signature).

-Set up your project environment before starting to verify a Digital Signature, with the [getting started](/docs/guides/configuration/client.md) guide.
+Before starting to verify a Digital Signature, set up your project environment with the [getting started](/docs/guides/configuration/client.md) guide.

 The Signature Verification procedure is shown in the figure below.